HenriqueRas1/HenriqueRas1/README.md

 **`(Developer,VideoEditor,Creative)`**

 Aspiring web developer eager to learn and grow.
-Currently building small projects to solidify my understanding and explore front-end development.
+Currently building small projects to solidify my understanding.
 Actively learning through online courses and tutorials.
 Eager to collaborate and contribute to open-source projects.